On rainbow tetrahedra in Cayley graphs: Canonical triangles

-Let $G_{\infty,4}$ be the supergraph of $G''_{\infty,4}$ obtained by adding to the vertices of $G''_{\infty,4}\backslash\{011011\}$ the loops offered by the method of vertex adjacency suggested in Figure 2 and Theorem~\ref{t}, taking each loop with multiplicity 1.
-Then, any edge (or loop) joining vertices $t$ and $t'$ in $G_{\infty,4}$ has the pair $(s,s')$ in the proof of Theorem~\ref{t} as its {\it strong color} and the only color $g'$ in $s$ and $s'$ that remains at the location $g'_r=g'_{r'}$, both in $r$ and $r'$, as its {\it weak color}.
-Let $G'_{\infty,4}$ be the graph obtained from $G_{\infty,4}$ by restriction to the TMC $K_4$-types.
+Let $G_{\infty,4}$ be the supergraph of $G''_{\infty,4}$ obtained by adding to the vertices of $G''_{\infty,4}\backslash\{011011\}$ the loops offered by the method of vertex adjacency in Theorem~\ref{t} and Figure 3, taking each maximal set of loops incident to a common vertex and with a common color to have multiplicity 1.
+Then, a link or loop joining vertices $t$ and $t'$ in $G_{\infty,4}$ has the pair $(s,s')$ in the proof of Theorem~\ref{t} as its {\it strong color} and the only color $g'$ in $s$ and $s'$ that remains at the location $g'_r=g'_{r'}$ both in $r$ and $r'$ as its {\it weak color}.
+Let $G'_{\infty,4}$ be the graph obtained from $G_{\infty,4}$ by restriction to the vertices that are rainbow $K_4$-types.

+Applying {\rm Theorem~\ref{t}} to the colors $g,g'$ of a pair of opposite edges of a vertex $t$ of $G_{\infty,4}$ looked upon as a $K_4$-type with card $r$ yields $h(r,g)=h(r,g')$.
+This determines in $r$ two corresponding neighboring cards $r'$ and $r''$ representing respective neighbors $t'$ and $t''$ of $t$.
+The two $K_3$-types that $r'$ and $r''$ share and those two that $r$ and $r'$ (resp. $r$ and $r''$) share constitute the four $K_3$-types of $r'$ (resp. $r''$).
+The resulting triangle, whose vertices $t,t',t''$ have respective cards $r,r',r''$, is said to be a {\it canonical triangle}, or {\it CT}.
+Since there are three pairs of opposite vertices in the card $r$ associated to the vertex $t$ of $G_{\infty,4}$, then there are at most three CTs incident to $t$.
+Since each $G'_{n,4}$ can be obtained from $G'_{\infty,4}$ via reduction MOD $n$, we have completed the proof of the following corollary.